 Our School of Law facilities are a distinct point of pride.
 In August 2014, we opened the doors to our state-of-the-art School of Law Center on the university's beautiful North Haven Campus, a graduate-focused campus and home to Quinnipiac's medical school and a growing community of advanced programs in education, health sciences, social work and nursing.

 Quinnipiac School of Law graduates consistently achieve outstanding results on the Connecticut Bar Exam.
-In 2015, Quinnipiac had a combined bar passage rate of 89 percent for first-time takers of the February and July Connecticut Bar Exams.
-The overall pass rate was 82%.
+In 2017, Quinnipiac had a combined bar passage rate of 82% for first-time takers of the February and July Connecticut Bar Exams.
+The overall statewide pass rate was 76%.
 Additional information about our graduates' bar passage rates is included in our ABA Consumer Information Standard 509 Report.

 In addition to a bar examination, there are character, fitness, and other qualifications for admission to the bar in every U.S. jurisdiction.
 Applicants are encouraged to determine the requirements for any jurisdiction in which they intend to seek admission by contacting the jurisdiction.
 Addresses for all relevant agencies are available through the National Conference of Bar Examiners.